The57thPick/nba-awards/README.md

 The voting process for the NBA's most prestigious awards&mdash;such as *MVP*, *DPOY*, and its *All-NBA Teams*&mdash;has always been fairly ill-defined in terms of both *who* votes and *how* they voted.

-The process itself has [changed drastically][1] over the years and the full voting results weren't even published until the 2015 season.
+The rules have [changed drastically][1] over the years and the full voting results weren't even published until the 2015 season.

-Since that 2015 season, the NBA has released [PDF-formatted tables][3] of the results as tabulated by Ernst &amp; Young LLP.
+Since that 2015 season, the NBA has released the results as [PDF-formatted][3] documents tabulated by Ernst &amp; Young LLP.
 And while this was certainly a major step forward in transparency, the format isn't very useful for data analysis.